×

 Nostalgia

-One area to consider a loss in, and something we touched upon earlier, would be that we as human beings love nostalgia.
-We are constantly making memories throughout our lives that we endeavour to hold on to them.
+One area to consider a loss in would be that we as human beings love nostalgia, we are constantly making memories throughout our lives that we endeavour to hold on to them.

 Taking away voice can take away our ability to connect with the visual in this way.